 There’s nothing better than standing in front of a hot, smoky, crackling, meat-filled grill.
 Armed with just a cold beer in one hand and grill tongs in the other, I summon the ancient cooking meat-over-fire knowledge we’re all born with.
 Or cooking vegetables.
 I don’t judge.
 Anyway, they say the moment we started cooking with fire was when we truly became civilized -- which is why I believe that anytime we’re grilling, we still feel that magic deep down inside.
 And you can keep the magic alive with these fresh, new approaches to your grill.

 4. Use a cheap pair of long metal tongs.
-No fancy grips, no high-tech designs—just durability and performance.
+No fancy grips, no high-tech designs -- just durability and performance.
 Line cooks know.
 You can find them at restaurant-supply stores.
+Long tongs will come in handy when you're flipping Chef John's Grilled Spanish Mustard Beef.

 7. NEVER offer unsolicited advice when someone is grilling.
 It’s simply not done.
 Insulting your grillmaster host that way is much worse than eating dry chicken.
 (By the way, don’t overcook the chicken.)